-Zone 6 is an interesting zone because it can easily get well below zero in winter but the summers may be hot, long and dry.
-Precipitation varies depending on what part of North America your region is located and other considerations need to be looked at when choosing flowering trees for zone 6.
+Zone 6 is an interesting zone because it can easily get well below zero in winter, but the summers may be hot, long, and dry.
+Precipitation varies depending on what part of North America your region is located in, and other considerations need to be looked at when choosing flowering trees for zone 6.

 Small Hardy Flowering Trees

 There are many species of blooming trees perfect for a zone 6 landscape.
-Keeping the profile of a tree low helps with maintenance, fruit harvest and prevents shading large areas of the garden.
-Dwarf fruit trees, like cherry and Prairie Fire crabapple, introduce seasonal color both with their flowers, fruits and fall leaf change.
+Keeping the profile of a tree low helps with the maintenance and fruit harvest and prevents shading large areas of the garden.
+Dwarf fruit trees, like cherry and Prairie Fire crabapple, introduce seasonal color both with their flowers, fruits, and fall leaf change.

-A dwarf red buckeye will only get 20 feet tall on average and bring its carmine red flowers to decorate the yard from spring well into summer.
-The dwarf serviceberry-apple hybrid ‘Autumn Brilliance’ bears edible fruit and delicate white blooms at only 25 feet in height.
-A classic smaller tree, the Chinese dogwood has chubby, red ornamental fruits and snowy flower-like bracts, while its cousin the Pagoda dogwood has architectural appeal with graceful tiered branches.
+A dwarf red buckeye will only get 20 feet (6 m.) tall on average and bring its carmine red flowers to decorate the yard from spring well into summer.
+The dwarf serviceberry-apple hybrid ‘Autumn Brilliance’ bears edible fruit and delicate white blooms at only 25 feet (8 m.) in height.
+A classic smaller tree, the Chinese dogwood has chubby, red, ornamental fruits and snowy flower-like bracts, while its cousin the Pagoda dogwood has architectural appeal with graceful, tiered branches.